phylake/go-crypto/README.md

         panic(err)
     }

-    // a randomly generated key (K) that's been that's been encrypted with your
+    // a randomly generated key (K) that's been encrypted with your public key
     // and base64-encoded
     fmt.Println(encBlock.EncryptedSymmetricKey)

-    // your data encrypted using a randomly generated key as input to the
+    // your data encrypted using the key K fmt.Println(encBlock.EncryptedBlob)
-    // AES-256 block cipher in CBC mode fmt.Println(encBlock.EncryptedBlob)

     // decrypt and print the original file